asiloisad/pulsar-hydrogen-next/README.md

 ## Kernel installation

 hydrogen-next requires Jupyter kernels to be installed on your system.
 A kernel is a language-specific backend that executes your code.
-You can install kernels for many languages — see the [full list of available kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) on the Jupyter wiki.
+You can install kernels for many languages.
+See the [full list of available kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) on the Jupyter wiki.

 ### Python (IPython)